Extracorporeal Shockwave Therapy

 In some cases, high-intensity shockwave therapy may be the best treatment option.
 Since this can cause more discomfort during the procedure, it may require monitored anesthesia.
 The good news is it usually requires just one treatment.

-However, even if you are pain-free directly after your procedure, we recommend refraining from any activity that may be stressful to your foot for at least two days.
 It typically takes several months to reap all the pain-reduction benefits of shockwave therapy.

 Our team is specially trained in shockwave therapy as a treatment to reduce heel pain.
+Clinical studies have shown that people undergoing shockwave treatment showed significantly reduced pain and improved quality of life.

 If you’re suffering from foot pain and have not received adequate relief or care, or need an independent second opinion, please contact us today to set up an appointment for a consultation.